-4 "rules and orders" means rules and orders of the House as provided for in section 20; "Secretary" means the Secretary of the House appointed in terms of section 12; "senior traditional leader" means a senior traditional leader defined in section 1 of the Framework Act; 5 "this Act" includes any regulations made under section 24; "traditional council" means a traditional council defined in section 1 of the Framework Act; and "traditional leader" means a traditional leader defined in section 1 of the Framework Act.
-10 Establishment and term of office of House 2.
+4 "rules and orders" means rules and orders of the House as provided for in section 20; "Secretary" means the Secretary of the House appointed in terms of section 12; "senior traditional leader" means a senior traditional leader defined in section 1 of the Framework Act; "this Act" includes any regulations made under section 24; "traditional council" means a traditional council defined in section 1 of the Framework Act; and "traditional leader" means a traditional leader defined in section 1 of the Framework Act.
+5 Establishment and term of office of House 2.
 (1) There is hereby established a house of traditional leaders to be known as the National House of Traditional Leaders.
 (2) The term of the House is five years.
-(3) Notwithstanding the dissolution of the House in terms of section 21- (a) every person who on the date of the dissolution of the House is a member remains a member of the House; (b) the House remains competent to function; and 15 (c) the Minister may summon the House to an extraordinary meeting for the dispatch of urgent business, 20 during the period following such dissolution until the day before the first meeting of the next House.
-Composition of House 3.
+(3) Notwithstanding the dissolution of the House in terms of section 21- (a) every person who on the date of the dissolution of the House is a member remains a member of the House; (b) the House remains competent to function; and 15 (c) the Minister may summon the House to an extraordinary meeting for the dispatch of urgent business, during the period following such dissolution until the day before the first meeting of the next House.
+20 Composition of House 3.
 (1) The House consists- (a) of three persons who are senior traditional leaders elected by each provincial house: Provided that where on good grounds shown or due to an insufficient number of senior traditional leaders in a provincial house, such provincial house may elect headmen or headwomen.
-25 (b) where relevant, of persons identified in terms of subsection (2).(2) The provisions of subsection (1)(c) apply only in cases where a provincial house has not been established, and will be implemented as follows: 30 (a) Where there are more than three traditional councils performing functions of a local house, the chairpersons of such councils must elect from amongst themselves three representatives to the House; or (b) where there are three or a lesser number of traditional councils performing functions of a local house, the chairperson of such traditional councils must be ex officio members of the House; or 35 (c) where there are one or more local houses, the senior traditional leaders from within the province must elect from amongst themselves three representatives to the House.
-40 (3) The chairperson of a traditional council or a local house referred to in subsection (2) must be a senior traditional leader, and if he or she is not a senior traditional leader the traditional council or the local house concerned must elect another member who is 10 a senior traditional leader.
-(4) At least a third of the members of the House must consist of women: Provided that if the Minister is satisfied that there is an insufficient number of women to participate in 45 the House the Minister must, after consultation with the Premier of the province in question and the provincial house concerned, determine a lower threshold.
-Election of members to House 4.
-(1) The Minister must, within 30 days before the expiry of the term of the 50 House,request the Premiers to notify provincial houses to, subject to section 3, conduct elections for members to serve in the House.
+25 (b) in a case- (i) where a provincial house has not been established due to an insufficient number of traditional leaders to form a provincial house; or (ii) where a traditional council performs the functions of a local house, of a chairperson of a local house, or a chairperson of a traditional council, as the case may be; and 30 (c) where relevant, of persons identified in terms of subsection (2).
+(2) The provisions of subsection (1)(c) apply only in cases where a provincial house 35 has not been established, and will be implemented as follows: (a) Where there are more than three traditional councils performing functions of a local house, the senior traditional leaders must elect from amongst themselves three representatives to the House; or 40 (b) where there are three or a lesser number of traditional councils performing functions of a local house, the senior traditional leaders from such traditional councils must be ex officio members of the House; or 40 (c) where one or more local houses exist, or one or more traditional councils perform the functions of a local house, the senior traditional leaders from within the province must elect three members from amongst themselves.(3) The chairperson of a local house referred to in subsection (1)(b) must be a senior 45 traditional leader, and if he or she is not a senior traditional leader, the local house concerned must elect another member who is a senior traditional leader.
+(4) A third of the members of the House must consist of women: Provided that if the Minister is satisfied that there is an insufficient number of women to participate in the 50 House the Minister must, after consultation with the Premier of the province in question and the provincial house concerned, determine a lower threshold.